Smeunzo/hostpic/README.md

 A website for pictures hosting, and more.

 ## TL;DR
-The project is ON I just lack of time because of school.

 If you don't want to install all the project take a look here I'll describe what I've learned, which stack I've used etc...